BKeyport/MMM-Multimonth/README.md

 ## Using the module

-To use this module, add it to the modules array in the config/config.js file:
+To use this module, add it to the modules array in the config/config.js file - shown options are defaults:

 ```
 {
   module: 'MMM-Multimonth',
 	position: 'top_left', // can be any of the postions
 	config: { // Optional - will default to 3 months, with one previous and one next, vertical orientation.
-		startMonth: -1, // Define when you start from current month
+		headerType: 'short', // Short or Narrow.
+(USA: Short: "Sun", "Mon", etc - Narrow: "SMTWTFS")
+		highlightWeekend: false, // Highlight Saturday and Sunday
 		monthCount: 3, // Define How many months to display
 		monthsVertical: true, // Whether to arrange the months vertically (true) or horizontally (false).
+		otherMonths: false, // Show other months in the grid?
+(Previous/Next Month)
 		repeatWeekdaysVertical: false, // Whether to repeat the week days in each month in vertical mode.
 Ignored in horizontal mode.
+		startMonth: -1, // Define when you start from current month
+		startWeek: 0, // 0 is Sunday, 1 Monday, 6 Saturday.
 		weekNumbers: false, // Whether to display the week numbers in front of each week.
-		highlightWeekend: false, // Highlight Saturday and Sunday
-		startWeek: 0, // 0 is Sunday, 1 Monday, 6 Saturday.
-		headerType: 'short' // Short or Narrow.
-(USA: Short: "Sun", "Mon", etc - Narrow: "SMTWTFS")
 	}
 },
 ```
-** THIS MODULE NOW HAS NEW CONFIGURATION OPTIONS - PLEASE READ **

-Language and start of the week has been de-coupled.
-In order to get the start of the week correct, use "startWeek" above.
-Language is still a function of the main system.

-You now have the option to shorten the week day names even more than normal.
-See headerType for this option.

 ToDo: Indicator for system wide events (calendar module compatability, like MMRize's MMM-CalendarEXT3)